benj-chen/Curriculum2020/PID.md

 }
 ```

+The error is the double present.
+The I term sum is the double integral.
+The D term is the double derivative.
+dt is timeframe, desired value is setpoint, actual is actual, etc.

+The calculations described are intuitively seen in the code; try and discern them.

+### Graphing to Tune Better

+///

 ## 4. Further Reading

-[JanisMac's Control Challenges](https://janismac.github.io/ControlChallenges/) are very simple JavaScript based challenges that can be used to illustrate PIDs.
+[JanisMac's Control Challenges](https://janismac.github.io/ControlChallenges/) are very simple JavaScript based challenges that are made to be solved with PID control systems.